deargle/deargle.github.io/_posts/2017-03-28-Hosting vulnerable servers on AWS.md

 * Change to a security group setting that allows "All Traffic" inbound.

 Try pinging their ips from a client that's connected to the VPN.
-Fist-pump three times if great success.
+Then try exploiting them.
+For LHOST, use kali's vpn ip address for tun0, but you can target the private-ip address of the vulnerable vms (you don't need to target or know the vulnerable vm's vpn tun0 ip address).
+Fist-pump ~~three~~ six times if great success.